 Are you looking to have your living room installed with hardwood floors?
-Instead of depending on Google right away for contractors in your area, consider these six tips for hiring the best contractor:
+Instead of depending on Google right away forin your area, consider these six tips for hiring the best contractor:

 - Make sure you can accurately compare estimates